-The Lead and Cycle Time Diagram is the one to go to for seeing the average time it takes for a task to get from the point of being placed on the board to getting completed.
-It's also a place to compare this lead time to time this task was actually being worked on for.
+The Lead and Cycle Time Diagram shows the average time it takes a task to get from the point of being placed on the board, to being completed (lead time).
+It's also the place, where lead time can be compared to how long tasks were actually being worked on for (cycle time).

-This way, you gain information about the actual process throughput.
-For most businesses it's a matter of great importance that the Lead Time is as short (and close to Cycle Time) as possible, as this means the speed of their response to a customer need is good.
+This gives you information about the actual process throughput.
+For most businesses, it's a matter of great importance to keep the Lead Time is as short as possible, since it means the speed of their response

 Cumulative Flow Diagram

 If everything runs smoothly, the bands (each color represents different stage of the process) are staying even.
-So no jumps or sudden rises - with only the "Tasks Completed" stripe rising.
-As soon as you notice a rise in the height of the "In progress" band - this informs you of a possible issue: too many tasks, too difficult for a particular team member, more time, manpower or information is needed.
-It's the most insightful tool of all - you know the current situation without even entering the office.
+So, no jumps or sudden rises - with only the "Tasks Completed" stripe rising.
+If you notice a rise in the height of the "In progress" band - this informs you of a possible issue: too many tasks, too difficult for a particular team member, more time, manpower or information is needed.
+It's the most insightful tool of all - allowing you to know the current situation without even entering the office.

 The Changelog is a record of all modifications of the board and tasks.
 It can be helpful when needing to locate the source of particular information.